Mary Lou Fulton College for Teaching and Learning Innovation policies

 Essential functions of professional experiences

-The physical, cognitive and communicative demands described here are representative of those that must be met by interns and student teachers to successfully perform the essential functions of their assigned professional experiences.
-Reasonable accommodations may be made to enable qualified individuals with disabilities to perform these essential functions.
+The physical, cognitive and communicative demands described here are representative of those that must be met by students to successfully perform the essential functions of their assigned professional experiences.

-Students on an Alternative Teaching or teaching intern certificate
+Students on an Alternative Teaching or Teaching Intern certificate

 Completion of the applied project